 We do not send any unsold food to landfill.
-Instead we put it to good use in the community; convert it to animal feed or beer; or use it to produce electricity and compost through a process called anaerobic digestion.
+Instead we put it to good use in the community; offer it free of charge to our store colleagues and online customers, convert it into animal feed, or as a last resort use it to produce electricity and compost through a process called anaerobic digestion.

 In stores, our focus on frozen food helps to cut waste throughout the supply chain.

 Hello Taste, Goodbye Waste is our scheme which allows store colleagues to take home, free of charge, surplus food (food reaching its best before or use by date) at store closing time each day.
 105 tonnes of surplus food, equivalent to 233,333 meals, was redirected through this scheme between October 2020 and March 2021.